Paul O’Grady’s poignant final wish revealed by friend Amanda Mealing as she discusses funeral plans

-A friend of Paul O’Grady has revealed the late showbiz legend’s final wish following his death on Tuesday (March 28).
+Paul O’Grady had a final wish for his funeral, a close friend of his has revealed following his death.

-For The Love Of Dogs star Paul sadly died this week aged just 67 – with his husband Andre Portasio confirming the sad news in a statement.
+For the Love of Dogs star Paul sadly died last Tuesday aged just 67 – with his husband Andre Portasio confirming the sad news in a statement.

 And now, the late Lily Savage star’s friend Amanda Mealing has spoken out about his final wish.